beattie/cortex-m-stm32f3disc-quickstart/README.md

 This project was started from the cortex-m-quickstart project from [Cortex-M team][team].

+There are two ways to run under gdb:
+1. In the root directory run **openocd**, In a different terminal run **cargo run**
+2. In the root directory run **cargo embed**.
+In a different terminal run **gdb-multiarch -x gdb.run target/thumbv7em-none-eabihf/debug/stm32f3disc-quickstart**

 The examples that have been added or updated and the examples that have been tested:
 * hello (see notes for open issues)
 * serial (actually builds with current crate versions unlike every example google could find, that does not come with the HAL)